pantrypoints/sp/content/en/research/countries/china/xi/chapter-01d.md

 advocate of a community with a shared future for mankind, and is increasingly approaching the center of the world stage.

+{{< l a="Xi Jinping" >}}
-Xi pointed out: "The Communist Party of China is a political party that seeks happiness for the Chinese and the people, and it is also a political party that strives for the cause of human progress.
-The Communist Party of China has always regarded making new and greater contributions to mankind as its mission."1
+The CCP is a political party that seeks happiness for the Chinese and the people, and it is also a political party that strives for the cause of human progress.
+The CCP has always regarded making new and greater contributions to mankind as its mission.
+{{< /l >}}

 In the new era of socialism with Chinese characteristics, in the face of the deep adjustment of the international pattern and international relations, and in the